Salhouse Broad

 Bus

-The Konectbus 5B service, has a stop at Thieves Lane in Salhouse, just a 10-minute walk from the car park.
+The Konectbus 5B service has a bus stop at Thieves Lane in Salhouse, just a 10-minute walk from the car park.
 This route links Norwich and Horning via Wroxham, providing convenient access to nearby destinations.

 Conclusion